 Doctors look for two or more of the following symptoms before diagnosing sepsis:

-- Heart rate above 90 beats per minute
+- A fast heart rate (above 90 beats per minute).

 If you have any of these sepsis symptoms, seek emergency treatment immediately.